David E. Shapiro

-I serve as Secretary-Treasurer for the International Association of Electrical Inspectors, George Washington Chapter (The chapter encompasses Washington, D.C. and most of Maryland).
+I have served since the mid-1990s as Secretary-Treasurer for the International Association of Electrical Inspectors, George Washington Chapter (The chapter encompasses Washington, D.C. and much of Maryland).
 I also represent the chapter on the Executive Committee for the Eastern Section, IAEI.
-In addition, I have chaired the Eastern U.S. Section's Bylaws Committee.

 Our purpose is to further electrical safety, and in particular to foster electrical education and the uniform application of electrical standards.
 About a third of us are electrical inspectors, mostly working for local governments; the other two-thirds are contractors, consultants, and representatives of organizations that support IAEI.

-Please press this button to reach the web page of the local chapter , with seminar and meeting notices and reports, plus additional contact information.
+Please press this button to reach the web page of the local chapter , with meeting notices and reports, plus additional contact information.

-Here's a button to reach the web site maintained by IAEI's international headquarters.
+Here's a button to reach the main web site maintained by IAEI's international headquarters.

 Go to the top of this entire web site.